RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 ### Method to Prove Possession of Private Key

 In all cases where the party named in a certificate generates its own keys, that party shall be required to prove possession of the private key, which corresponds to the public key in the certificate request.
-For signature keys, this may be done by the entity using its private key to sign a value supplied by the CA. The CA shall then validate the signature using the party's public key.
+For signature keys, this may be done by the entity using its private key to sign a value supplied by the CA. The CA shall then validate the signature using the party’s public key.
 The FPKIPA may allow other mechanisms that are at least as secure as those cited here.

-In the case where key generation is performed under the CA or RA's direct control, proof of possession is not required.
+In the case where key generation is performed under the CA or RA’s direct control, proof of possession is not required.

 ### Authentication of Organization Identity

-Requests for CA certificates shall include the CA name, address, and documentation of the existence of the CA. Before issuing CA certificates, an authority for the issuing CA shall verify the information, in addition to the authenticity of the requesting representative and the representative's authorization to act in the name of the CA.
+Requests for CA certificates shall include the CA name, address, and documentation of the existence of the CA. Before issuing CA certificates, an authority for the issuing CA shall verify the information, in addition to the authenticity of the requesting representative and the representative’s authorization to act in the name of the CA.

 ### Authentication of Individual Identity